sentioxyz/docs/setup.md

 ## Register an Account and Command Line Login

 Go to [app.sentio.xyz](https://app.sentio.xyz) to register an account.
-We support standard **Google/Github** login.
-To login from the commandline, you can do:
+We support standard **Google/GitHub** login.
+To login from the command line, you can do:

 ```
 npx @sentio/cli@latest login